Africa Armwrestling commissions Doping and Media Committees

-In conformity with the World Armwrestling Federation (WAF) and the International Olympic Committee (IOC), the Armwrestling Federation of Africa (AFA) has named members of its Anti-Doping and Media Committees.
+The Armwrestling Federation of Africa (AFA) in conformity with the World Armwrestling Federation (WAF) and the International Olympic Committee (IOC), has named members of its Anti-Doping and Media Committees.

-The committee will also have a chairman who will be liaising with the Board to see that their mandates are fully implemented.
+The committee would also have a chairman who would be liaising with the Board to see that their mandates are fully implemented.

+Two Ghanaians, Dr. Prince Pambo and Kenneth Odeng Adade were named on the two committees.

 Members of the Anti-Doping Committee are; Essomba Herve Noel (Cameroon), Prince Pambo (Ghana), Ekoue-Kouvahey (Togo), Bojuwoye Adebukola (Nigeria), Ismael Oumarou Issaka (Niger), Radonirina Zafinjato Rakotomanga (Madagascar) and Niamke N’guessan Marie Chantal (Ivory Coast).